dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 thanks to thoughtful class design and useful Scala language features, you can easily override much of the default functionality.

-However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and consequently needing to override more and more of the default code.
+However, as your database requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and consequently needing to override more and more of the default code.